 Over the next few months, we’ll be improving Craft Sync functionality.
 See below for known limitations, and stay tuned for improvements.

 Sync setup - Photoshop for Mac OS

 For Macs, you’ll need Craft Manager in order to use the Craft plugins.

-In Sketch or Photoshop for Mac, click the Sync icon and enter your InVision login credentials, then click Sign in to InVision.
+In Photoshop for Mac, click the Sync icon and enter your InVision login credentials, then click Sign in to InVision.

 Sync Helper allows a secure login to your InVision prototypes.
 Click Continue when prompted to Allow Sync helper to open.